 There’s a lot to consider when choosing a zinc oxide mineral-only sunscreen or reef-friendly chemical sunscreen.
 It’s important to protect your face from sun exposure.

 “Avoid the mid-day sun and always look for shade.
 Also, consider UV protective clothing and wide-brim hats,” says Bodemer.

-Bodemer recommends mineral-based sunscreens like Cerave with Invisible Zinc, and for oily skin, consider Mychelle Sun Shield Liquid SPF 50.
+Bodemer recommends mineral-based sunblock like Cerave with Invisible Zinc, and for oily skin, consider Mychelle Sun Shield Liquid SPF 50.
 In fact, several popular options are non-comedogenic and fast-absorbing.
 One high-end brand that gets rave reviews is EltaMD UV Clear Facial Sunscreen Broad-Spectrum SPF 46 for Sensitive or Acne-Prone Skin.
-You can buy this oil-free and dermatologist approved mineral-based zinc oxide formula on Amazon.
+You can buy this oil-free and dermatologist-approved mineral-based zinc oxide formula on Amazon.

 “There’s not a one size fits all when it comes to skin.
 People have different layers of tolerance.
 Know the skin you have and take care of the skin that you have,” says Bodemer.

 Chemical Sunscreens versus Physical Sunscreens

 Chemical sunscreens tend to irritate sensitive skin and cause an allergic reaction more than mineral-based sunblocks, according to research.
 Ingredients like avobenzone, oxybenzone, octisalate, octocrylene, homosalate, and octinoxate can be irritating.
 Chemical sunscreens can inflame the skin.